 Direct flights to Europe from Calgary

 Really, these Edelweiss flights are to get the Swiss to the Rockies, but we can take advantage of this seasonal service, can’t we?
 You likely know Switzerland is similar in geography to Canada.
 We’ve both got significant mountains, glaciers, brilliant blue lakes, etc… but Switzerland just packs so much more fairytale charm.
-Take these pop up bubble hotels above Lake Constance in Thurgau region.
-They are seriously reasonably priced!
+Take these pop up bubble hotels above Lake Constance in Thurgau region (see pic below).
+They’re seriously reasonably priced!
 And summer in Zurich 2019 is time to visit.

 That’s because Switzerland’s largest festival, the Züri Fäscht, takes place from July 5 to 7.
 This awesome festival only goes off only every three years.
 If you’re looking for an alternative to the first weekend Stampede, this is it!
 On my radar are all their swimming holes.
 Zurich has eleven official outdoor swimming baths.
 Many are on the lake and Limmat River – both are super clean.

 If you’re not into cruising on the Love Boat, there are plenty of small-ship adventures to be had.
 I think they’re a fantastic alternative to those massive ocean liners.
 I found a several small ship Greek island cruises.
 One 8-day cruise on Peregrine Adventures offered excellent value.
 The ship Peregrine uses is more like a yacht.
 It holds 50 passengers and is completely carbon-offset with a local crew and food.